jawslouis/MakePlacePlugin/README.md

 ### Saving a layout from the game
 * Make sure you are in furniture mode
-* Click on `Get Interior/Exterior Layout`
 * Click on `Save As`, and specify the file name.
 Done!

 ### Loading a layout into the game
 * Make sure you are in *rotate* furniture mode
-* Click on `Load` and select the .json design file.
-Your layout should show up in the plugin
 * Make sure the relevant floors are checked.
-  * If in an apartment, you want to check all floors
 * Make sure all the required furniture are placed in the house
   * The plugin will not touch furniture that are in your inventory or storage
+  * The plugin will not dye furniture for you.
   * If you re-load the design, all the furniture in the list should be white and not grayed out
-* Click on `Apply Interior Layout`.
+* Click on `Load From` and select the .json design file.
 Sit back and wait for the placement to finish!
+  * Your layout should also show up in the plugin
   * If there are crashes, check [this section of the FAQ](#why-does-the-plugin-crash-sometimes-when-applying-a-layout):

 ### Interface
 ![Settings](screenshot.png?raw=true)
-* **Save As**: Saves the *currently loaded* interior and exterior layout to the specified file.
-You will need to load the interior/exterior layout before you can save it.
 * **Save**: Saves the layout to the current file.
 When first starting the plugin, this is not available since no file is specified.
+To save both the exterior and interior to the same file, simply save once while inside, then save to the same file again while outside.
+* **Save As**: Saves the layout to the specified file.
-* **Load**: Loads the layout from the specified file.
+* **Load**: Loads and applies the layout from the current file.
 The plugin will check the currently placed furniture in the house to see if there is a match with the layout.
 It also checks if there is a match for the dye color.
 All layout furniture with no match will be grayed out.
-* **Get Interior/Exterior Layout**: Loads the current furniture layout in the house/yard.
-Interior and exterior layouts are loaded separately.
-* **Apply Interior/Exterior Layout**: Applies the layout position to all applicable furniture in the house/yard (those that are not grayed out). **Furniture needs to be placed before it can be used in the layout** - items in the inventory or storeroom will not be used.
-Make sure that no furniture is selected before using this.
+* **Load From**: Same as Load, but loads the layout from the specified file.
-* **Time Interval**: The time period between each furniture placement when applying the entire layout.
+* **Placement Interval**: The time period between each furniture placement when applying the entire layout.
 Setting this too low (e.g. 200ms) may cause some furniture placements to be missed.
 * **Label Furniture**: Shows a small tooltip over each furniture, with a button to apply the layout position to the furniture

 ###